garronej/ts-ci/README.md

 ---

+NEW: `yarn` support ✅ You are now free to use yarn instead of `npm` if you'd like to.

 ⚠WARNING⚠: There is currently a problem with the initialization workflow that does not trigger automatically.
 I am trying to adress the problem but for now the workaround is to manually edit `.github/workflow/template_initialization.yaml` and replace: